-- 1. The Department of Transportation is a general government agency of the state of Washington within the meaning of RCW 41.80.005(1). - 2.
-The Washington Federation of State Employees, is an employee organization within the meaning of RCW 41.80.005(7). - 3.
-The Washington Federation of State Employees represents the historical bargaining unit described by the Washington Personnel Resources Board on June 12, 2002, in RU-606.
-That unit historically included all permanent classified employees in specific listed classifications. - 4.
-The employer and union have stipulated that the historical bargaining unit configuration is not appropriate under RCW 41.80.070, and that the historical bargaining unit should be divided unit into separate units of supervisors and non-supervisory employees.
+- 1. The Washington State Department of Corrections is a general government agency of the state of Washington within the meaning of RCW 41.80.005(1). - 2.
+The Washington Federation of State Employees is an employee organization within the meaning of RCW 41.80.005(7). - 3.
+The Washington Federation of State Employees represents the historical bargaining unit described by the Washington Personnel Resources Board on August 17, 2001, in RU-549b. - 4.
+The employer and the union have stipulated that the historical bargaining unit configuration is not appropriate under RCW 41.80.070, and that the historical bargaining unit should be divided into separate units of supervisors and non-supervisory employees. - 5.
+The employer and the union have stipulated to the respective eligibility lists for the separate units of supervisors and non-supervisory employees.

-- 5. The employer and the union have stipulated to the respective eligibility lists for the separate units of supervisors and non-supervisory employees. - 6.
-No other facts have been discovered or brought to the attention of the Executive Director which call into question the propriety of the stipulations described in paragraphs 3 and 4 of these findings of fact.
+6. No other facts have been discovered or brought to the attention of the Executive Director which call into question the propriety of the stipulations described in paragraphs 3 and 4 of these findings of fact.